Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 388 rushing yards (24.3 ypg) on 83 carries with five rushing touchdowns.
+- He has added 388 rushing yards on 83 carries with five touchdowns, averaging 24.3 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Seahawks.